MMA-HHG/MMA/README.md

     * The specification of the compiler might be neded similarly to CUPRAD: `cmake -D CMAKE_C_COMPILER=mpicc ..` or `cmake -D CMAKE_C_COMPILER=mpiicc ..`
     * (Intel:) The FFTW3 library might not be found within the MKL and might be needed to link manually by adding it into the environment: ```export CPATH=${CPATH}:${MKLROOT}/include/fftw``` (the location of fftw is not consistent across MKL versions and `fftw` needs to located within `$MKLROOT$`).
 3) Compile the code by running `make` in the `build` directory.
+4) Check that the `$PYTHONPATH` includes `1DTDSE/post_processing`, so the Pythonic scripting around the module works.

 #### Local installation of the dynamic library on Ubuntu 22.04 (using WSL)
 Here is an example of installing the interactive CTDSE library on Ubuntu 22.04 as a part of [The Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/install).
 This option is convenient also for Windows users because WSL is also accessible directly from the Windows environment (for example by using VSCode).